raisely/NoHarm/licenses/Apache-2.0-NoHarm.md

 ## 2. Definitions

-"License" shall mean the terms and conditions for use, reproduction, and distribution as defined by Sections 1 through 9 of this document.
+"License" must mean the terms and conditions for use, reproduction, and distribution as defined by Sections 1 through 9 of this document.

-"Licensor" shall mean the copyright owner or entity authorized by the copyright owner that is granting the License.
+"Licensor" must mean the copyright owner or entity authorized by the copyright owner that is granting the License.

-"Legal Entity" shall mean the union of the acting entity and all other entities that control, are controlled by, or are under common control with that entity.
+"Legal Entity" must mean the union of the acting entity and all other entities that control, are controlled by, or are under common control with that entity.
 For the purposes of this definition, "control" means (i) the power, direct or indirect, to cause the direction or management of such entity, whether by contract or otherwise, or (ii) ownership of fifty percent (50%) or more of the outstanding shares, or (iii) beneficial ownership of such entity.

-"You" (or "Your") shall mean an individual or Legal Entity exercising permissions granted by this License.
+"You" (or "Your") must mean an individual or Legal Entity exercising permissions granted by this License.

-"Source" form shall mean the preferred form for making modifications, including but not limited to software source code, documentation source, and configuration files.
+"Source" form must mean the preferred form for making modifications, including but not limited to software source code, documentation source, and configuration files.

-"Object" form shall mean any form resulting from mechanical transformation or translation of a Source form, including but not limited to compiled object code, generated documentation, and conversions to other media types.
+"Object" form must mean any form resulting from mechanical transformation or translation of a Source form, including but not limited to compiled object code, generated documentation, and conversions to other media types.

-"Work" shall mean the work of authorship, whether in Source or Object form, made available under the License, as indicated by a copyright notice that is included in or attached to the work (an example is provided in the Appendix below).
+"Work" must mean the work of authorship, whether in Source or Object form, made available under the License, as indicated by a copyright notice that is included in or attached to the work (an example is provided in the Appendix below).

-"Derivative Works" shall mean any work, whether in Source or Object form, that is based on (or derived from) the Work and for which the editorial revisions, annotations, elaborations, or other modifications represent, as a whole, an original work of authorship.
-For the purposes of this License, Derivative Works shall not include works that remain separable from, or merely link (or bind by name) to the interfaces of, the Work and Derivative Works thereof.
+"Derivative Works" must mean any work, whether in Source or Object form, that is based on (or derived from) the Work and for which the editorial revisions, annotations, elaborations, or other modifications represent, as a whole, an original work of authorship.
+For the purposes of this License, Derivative Works must not include works that remain separable from, or merely link (or bind by name) to the interfaces of, the Work and Derivative Works thereof.

-"Contribution" shall mean any work of authorship, including the original version of the Work and any modifications or additions to that Work or Derivative Works thereof, that is intentionally submitted to Licensor for inclusion in the Work by the copyright owner or by an individual or Legal Entity authorized to submit on behalf of the copyright owner.
+"Contribution" must mean any work of authorship, including the original version of the Work and any modifications or additions to that Work or Derivative Works thereof, that is intentionally submitted to Licensor for inclusion in the Work by the copyright owner or by an individual or Legal Entity authorized to submit on behalf of the copyright owner.
 For the purposes of this definition,